In memoriam: 13 tech products we lost in 2016

 Let's recall the rise and fall of hoverboards and the ongoing saga of exploding Samsung Galaxy Note 7 smartphones.
 Other products went more quietly into the night: The last ever VCR was manufactured in July.

-Here's a closer look at the tech products that hit the bucket in 2016.
+Here's a closer look at the tech products that kicked the bucket in 2016.

 iPhone headphone jack